dcagua10/parcialweb/README.md

 ## Deployment
 Once downloaded, get in the root folder of the App and install all dependencies using

 Advice: Use npm or yarn, not both

 Go to the server folder

 `
+cd [User Root]/parcialweb/
+`

+Install backend dependencies

+`
 npm install / yarn install
 `

 Then run the following command

 `
 npm start / yarn start
 `

 Go to the client folder

 `
 cd [User Root]/parcialweb/cliente
 `

-Then run the following command
+Install frontend dependencies

 `
 npm install / yarn install
 `

+Then run the following command

 `
 npm start / yarn start
 `

+Troubles with data?

+You can import a local file or setup a Mongo database

 Prepare the data by running the following commands

 `
 cd [User Root]/parcialweb/data/
 `

-Troubles with data?
-You can import a local file or setup a Mongo database

 Local File:
 Import the information in the json format available in data folder